TexPIRG Education Fund

 30 companies booked more cash offshore than others combined

-Every year, offshore tax loopholes used by U.S. corporations cost Arizona $286 million in state tax revenue.
+Every year, offshore tax loopholes used by U.S. corporations cost Texas $300 million in state tax revenue.
+That money would be enough to pay the salaries of 8,763 new Texas teachers.

 Key findings of the report include: